ENVIRONMENTAL SUSTAINABILITY

 Energy use is the primary concern for the telecommunications industry when it comes to addressing climate change.
 FET has developed indicators, including greenhouse gas emissions, energy consumption, and water resources, to assess the effectiveness of our management practices.
 We not only establish medium- and long-term targets for each response measure mentioned above, but also conduct annual reviews to track our progress.
 Furthermore, we make ongoing adjustments based on external environmental trends, aiming to minimize the impact of climate change through target management.

 FET has established a science-based reduction target in line with the global goal of limiting warming to below 1.5 degrees Celsius.
 The company aims to achieve net zero emissions by 2048.
 Additionally, FET has officially announced its participation in the international renewable energy initiative RE100.
 The objective is to fully transition to renewable energy sources in offices, stores, and major data centers by 2030, and achieve 100% renewable energy usage company-wide by 2040.
 FET will progressively increase the capacity of renewable energy installations to facilitate this energy transition.
+The company has also implemented management indicators and targets for energy consumption in the aforementioned energy-intensive areas, and is actively promoting energy-saving programs.

 Greenhouse Gas Emission